PMG-Graded Notes

 Sometimes, the terms “Choice”, “Superb”, and “★ (Star)” are used by PMG to highlight notes with exceptional qualities beyond their numeric grade.
 “Choice” indicates that a note is better than average for its grade—perhaps with cleaner paper, stronger colour, or more balanced margins.
 For example, a note graded PMG 40 might be described as “Choice Extremely Fine” if it stands out among others at the same level.
 “Superb” is used for notes graded 67 to 70, meaning they are virtually flawless in terms of centering, print quality, and visual appeal.
 The ★ (Star) symbol is added to notes graded PMG 70 that have exceptional eye appeal even among other top-graded notes—often due to vibrant inks, wide margins, or unusual freshness.
 PMG may also include the designation “Exceptional Paper Quality (EPQ)” for notes that have original, unaltered paper with no signs of pressing, cleaning, or other modifications.
 These additional descriptors help collectors identify notes that are not just technically sound, but also visually and physically superior.

-For collection process, I simplify graded notes into three categories: museum, collectible, and antique grades.
-This is my heuristic to decide which notes to consider, and denotes the types of grades suitable for different collectors and collections.
+For collection purposes, I simplify graded notes into three categories: museum, collectible, and antique grades.
+This is my heuristic to decide which notes to consider, and they denote the types of grades suitable for different collectors and collections.

 Museum Grades